Ersox/pixelset/README.md

 ### Set Operations

 `PixelSet` provides efficient `O(n)` implementations for the following set operations:
-- Union (`PixelSet::extend`), which provides all elements in either set.
+- Union (`PixelSet::or`), which provides all elements in either set.
 - Intersection (`PixelSet::and`), which provides all elements in both sets.
-- Difference (`PixelSet::without`), which provides all elements from one set, except those of the other.
+- Difference (`PixelSet::difference`), which provides all elements from one set, except those of the other.

-These can be implemented quickly through linear algorithms that take advantage of sorting guarantees.
+- Symmetric Difference (`PixelSet::xor`), which provides all elements in either set, but not both.

+These are implemented efficiently through merge algorithms, so performance guarantees can be met.

 ### Efficient Caching